vindarel/cl-cookieweb/README.md

 # CHANGELOG

 - 2022/06: build with Deploy (handle shared libraries).
 Make ASDF not crash when running the binary on a system with an old configuration (it's a self-contained binary dude!).
+  - <2025-04-03> this was because we didn't reference the DB module in the .asd.
+Added `:dbd-sqlite3`, see .asd for the other drivers.
   - added Systemd service example.
 - 2021/12: load a `config.lisp` init file before web startup.
 Same could be done with a post-init file.
 - init.